Trump’s Senate critics see support collapse – who’s next?

 Despite the Flake-Trump feud, Flake voted for the Trump agenda roughly 90 percent of the time.
 Republicans will be under heavy pressure to prevent the seat from flipping next fall.

-After conservative Judge Roy Moore won Alabama’s special GOP Senate primary last month, Senate Majority Leader Mitch McConnell warned about the perils of divisive GOP Senate candidates losing in the general election -- as happened in 2010 and 2012 with nominees like Christine O’Donnell, in Delaware, and Richard Mourdock in Indiana.
+After conservative Judge Roy Moore won Alabama’s special GOP Senate primary last month, Senate Majority Leader Mitch McConnell warned about the perils of divisive GOP Senate candidates losing in the general election -- as happened in 2010 and 2012 with nominees like Christine O’Donnell in Delaware and Richard Mourdock in Indiana.

 “They were not able to appeal to a broader electorate in the general election,” the Kentucky Republican said.
 “My goal as the leader of the Republican Party in the Senate is to keep us in the majority.
 The way you do that is not complicated.
 You have to ... nominate people who can actually win.”